 Hamilton Beach 67601A Big Mouth

 Getting sticker shock from the $300-ish price tag of the top models?
-The Hamilton Beach Big Mouth does a decent job juicing and retails for a fraction of the price of our Editors' Choice award winners.
-This model delivered an average to above-average across the board, yielding an average amount of juice when it came to juicing hard and soft produce, as well as leafy greens.
+The Hamilton Beach Big Mouth does a decent job of juicing and retails for a fraction of the price of our Editors' Choice award winners.
+This model delivered fairly good results across our entire series of tests, yielding an average amount of juice when it came to juicing hard and soft produce, as well as leafy greens.
 It also made reasonably tasty juice cocktails and is quite easy to clean, earning it our Best Buy award.

 While it doesn't have terribly impressive yields across the board and doesn't have the same sturdy, all-metal construction that other models have, it's a solid product and our top recommendation when shopping on a budget.